7Ji/amlogic-s9xxx-archlinuxarm/README.md

 ### Native (Recommended)
 For native build on ARM platform, the script **must be run on an AArch64 device, with either ArchLinux ARM itself or derived distros like Manjaro ARM**, as our AUR packages need to built natively, and the package manager Pacman should also be run natively to install them and other essential packages.
 Unless you want to leave a lot of binaries not tracked by the package manager (**very dangerous, and not the Arch way**), this is the way to go.

-Your could just use the images here or follow [my guide on my blog](https://7ji.github.io/embedded/2022/11/08/alarm-install.html) to bootstrap a working ArchLinux ARM installation from ground up to be used as the build environment.

 Be sure to setup distcc with other more powerful machines (e.g. your x86-64 server) as voluenteers beforehand, following [the documentation on ArchWiki][Arch Wiki distcc].
 The AArch64 devices themselves are too weak and slow to build just by themselves.